 Stochastic Fast plots the location of the current price in relation to the range of a certain number of prior bars (dependent upon user-input, usually 14-periods).
-In general, stochastics are used to measure overbought and oversold conditions.
+In general, stochastics are used in an attempt to uncover overbought and oversold conditions.
 Above 80 is generally considered overbought and below 20 is considered oversold.
 The inputs to Stochastic Fast are as follows:

 - Fast %K: [(Close - Low) / (High - Low)] x 100